 - straight line method – a percentage of cost (or cost less residual value) is charged each year

 Some businesses adopt a policy of charging a full year’s depreciation in the year the asset was purchased, and none in the year of its sale.
 Others take proportionate depreciation for the number of months of ownership of the asset in the year.
-The first requirement, therefore, is to read the question carefully to find out what has to be done for each non-current/fixed asset.
+The first requirement, therefore, is to read the question carefully to find out what has to be done for each non-current asset.

 The current year’s depreciation charge is calculated and appears as an expense.
 Do not include the accumulated depreciation.
-The accumulated depreciation is the total depreciation charged during an asset’s life (assuming no revaluation) and as such previous costs will have been charged against profits in earlier periods.
+The accumulated depreciation is the total depreciation charged during an asset’s life (assuming no revaluation) and as such previous depreciation will have been charged against profits in earlier periods.